 Related: How to pay for a certificate program

-What is the difference between trade school and community college?
+What is the job placement rate for trade school graduates?